libera-nutrition/gerd-notes/README.md

 ## UNCERTAIN
 ### Diet
 * It is unclear if chlorination or fluoridation or their toxic byproducts in tap water contribute to reflux.
 To test, filtered water can be consumed with a filter that effectively removes these and other chemicals.
+Reverse osmosis (RO) removes these chemicals, but a pH plus mineralization cartridge must necessarily be used with RO, and also be replaced very regularly.

 ## UNEXPLORED
 ### Supplements